The guys began drifting away from the corner as the sun

 he didn't have a chance to learn them naturally the way the other

-guys did, and now he knew he would be bad at them.
+boys did, and now he knew he would be bad at everything.

-ignored him -- there was only one other boy to play with.
-He had
+only one other boy to play with.
+He had been a little

-where he would sometimes recall later on thinking, It tastes like wax,
+sometimes recall later on thinking, It tastes like a wax

-but getting bored quickly with the whole idea, even when Henry
+candle, but getting bored quickly with the whole idea,

-pointed out the things the goats could be seen doing.
+even when Henry pointed out the things the goats

 to try.
 And instead of making a fool of himself while guys were